suncoast-devs/joint-training-curriculum-.net/week-5/day-1/homework.md

 ### Adventure Mode

-- [ ] Work more on Geopardy some more
+- [ ] Aftger we have chatted about it in class, Work more on Geopardy some more

 ### Epic Mode